 Considering bringing cake stands, cutting boards, slate boards, or cake pans to help make the food displays easily accessible.

 Even though it’s a picnic you’ll still need a plate to eat from so consider something lightweight like melamine.

 These are part of my mom’s collection which are a bit heavier than melamine but worth the haul.

 Using mason jars in lieu of assorted bottled waters, juice drinks or sodas will help minimize the number of drink containers you’ll have to carry to and from your favorite fall picnic spot.

 If you’re bringing something that needs to be eaten with a fork or spoon, consider saving time by bundling utensils and napkins at home.

 We couldn’t resist bringing these with my Granny’s monogram.
 She was the steward of the pecan grove before I became the steward.

 Prep Food in Advance

-Think sandwiches wrapped in parchment paper secured with twine, snack bags, mini containers of veggies or salads.
+Prep food in advance by wrapping sandwiches in parchment paper secured with twine, snack bags, mini containers of veggies, or salads.

 You can pick up seasonal fruits like pears, apples, and figs at most any farmers market or grocery store.